Dignity? Pfft. Silly girl.

 Constipation during pregnancy is often a charming accessory that comes with growing humans.

-Although constipation carries with it an army of unpleasant side effects, like bloating, gas, discomfort, and homicidal tendencies (just me?), as far as potentially starting labor, you’re in the clear.
+Although constipation carries with it an army of unpleasant side effects, like bloating, gas, cramping, discomfort, and homicidal tendencies (just me?), as far as potentially starting labor, you’re in the clear.

 Here’s the hard truth – pushing and straining to poop will not cause a miscarriage that wasn’t going to happen anyway and, well, it’s important to poo.